-Site-wide visual inspections were performed in 2019 during relatively dry weather periods to look for evidence of illicit discharges, poor housekeeping, storm water control effectiveness and to confirm whether the Port and Port Stakeholders are adhering to the SWMP.
+Site-wide visual inspections were performed in 2020 during relatively dry weather periods to look for evidence of illicit discharges, poor housekeeping, storm water control effectiveness and to confirm whether the Port and Port Stakeholders are adhering to the SWMP.
 The site-wide visual inspection consists of inspecting the entire Port, excluding the inside of buildings.
 The site-wide visual inspection focuses on identifying illicit discharges, solid waste accumulation, identifying onsite and off-site sources of potential pollution, and checking for prohibited outdoor work activities.
-A total of six unannounced inspections were conducted on a regular basis throughout 2019.
+A total of six unannounced inspections were conducted on a regular basis throughout 2020.

 In general, the Port facilities are maintained in good, clean condition.
-The most commonly noted issues are open trash receptacles and the presence of debris, particularly in and around snow storage areas.
+The most commonly noted issue was the presence of debris, particularly in and around snow storage areas.
 Additionally, temporary BMPs such as sorbent socks, witches hats, and wattles should be removed as soon as the area of ground disturbance is stabilized, they become damaged and no longer effective, or are no longer necessary to protect water quality.
-If not promptly removed, these

-BMPs may become debris themselves and/or prohibit flow into the storm drain conveyance system.
-BMPs in poor condition were noted in multiple areas around the Port; these should have been removed or replaced promptly.
-These issues did not warrant enforcement actions; however, good housekeeping and the importance of removing debris and unnecessary BMPs was reiterated at each quarterly meeting and during the annual education sessions.
+If not promptly removed, these BMPs may become debris themselves and/or prohibit flow into the storm drain conveyance system.
+Temporary BMPs no longer needed were noted in multiple areas around the Port; however, their presence did not warrant enforcement actions.
+Good housekeeping and the importance of removing debris and unnecessary BMPs was reiterated at each quarterly meeting and during the annual education sessions.

-2.3.3 Infiltration from Petroleum-Contaminated Sites
+2.3.3 INFILTRATION FROM PETROLEUM-CONTAMINATED SITES

 Historical contamination in various concentrations exists throughout the Port property and it has been determined that historical soil and groundwater contamination may be infiltrating the storm system in certain areas.
 The Port continues to survey and inspect the storm drain system to identify any additional deficiencies.
-A comprehensive condition assessment for all Port facilities, including the storm drain system, was conducted in 2019 as a result of the 30 November 2018 earthquake (Appendix G).
+A comprehensive condition assessment for all Port facilities, including the storm drain system, was conducted in 2019 as a result of the 30 November 2018 earthquake ().
 Portions of the storm drain system were flushed and inspected with a camera to identify issues and/or failures within the system.
-The results of this effort are still being prepared.
+The results of this effort are documented in the Port of Alaska 2019 Condition Assessment.